ashleysommer/pynecktie/docs/pynecktie/logging.md

 ### Configuration

-By default, log_config parameter is set to use sanic.log.LOGGING_CONFIG_DEFAULTS dictionary for configuration.
+By default, log_config parameter is set to use pynecktie.log.LOGGING_CONFIG_DEFAULTS dictionary for configuration.

-There are three `loggers` used in sanic, and **must be defined if you want to create your own logging configuration**:
+There are three `loggers` used in pynecktie, and **must be defined if you want to create your own logging configuration**:

 - root:<br>
   Used to log internal messages.

-- sanic.error:<br>
+- pynecktie.error:<br>
   Used to log error logs.

-- sanic.access:<br>
+- pynecktie.access:<br>
   Used to log access logs.

 #### Log format:

-In addition to default parameters provided by python (asctime, levelname, message), Sanic provides additional parameters for access logger with:
+In addition to default parameters provided by python (asctime, levelname, message), Necktie provides additional parameters for access logger with:

 - host (str)<br>
   request.ip